Adel2k/printf/README.md

 # ft_printf

 ## Description
 ft_printf is a custom implementation of the printf function in C. It provides functionality to format and print output to the standard output stream or a specified file descriptor.
-This project is part of the curriculum at [Your Institution/Platform Name].
+This project is part of the curriculum at 42 ecole.

 ## Motivation
 The motivation behind creating this project is to deepen understanding of variadic functions, string parsing, and format specifiers in C programming.